|

 and a 'boost'

-does not yield the expected transformation
+does not yield the

 .
 Instead, we have:

-The emergence of the phase factor indicates that
+The emergence of the phase factor indicates that we are

-we are dealing with a projective representation, which comes with a
+dealing with a projective representation, which comes with a

 superselection rule that precludes the mixing of states with different